A guide to the top art galleries in Cape Town

 Cape Town is arguably the creative capital of South Africa.
 The city’s creative energy has over the years created a nurturing environment that continues to draw artists and creatives of all kinds to its shores.
-It is no wonder then, that Cape Town boasts an incredible wealth of galleries in which to view work spanning a multitude of genres by artists from across the African continent.
+It is no surprise then, that Cape Town boasts an incredible wealth of galleries in which to view work spanning a multitude of genres by artists from across the African continent.

 Here’s a look at a few of the most prominent art galleries in Cape Town: